8.1.1 DISCIPLINE AND PROCEDURES

 • Know the rules of the games and ensure that students follow them.

-• Choice Lunch volunteers should sign in at the Office, distribute food according to CL directives and then go to designated supervision area.
+• KnK Lunch volunteers should sign in at the Office, distribute food according to KnK directives and then go to the designated supervision area.

 • Enforce the “No food on playground or play structure” rule.